-You can take amitriptyline with all acute and preventative medications that help with migraines and their symptoms.
+You can take amitriptyline with all acute and preventive medications that help with migraines and their symptoms.

 If you forget a dose, take it as soon as you remember to help maintain consistent prevention.
 Luckily, amitriptyline is a long-acting medication, which means that missing a dose isn’t the end of the world (unless it happens often!).
 If an entire day has gone by, just continue to take your usual dose.